DavidRC-Projects/Approval_Predict/README.md

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
 Added the code ! unzip {DestinationFolder}/*.zip -d {DestinationFolder} \
     && rm {DestinationFolder}/*.zip \
     && rm kaggle.json